SharedCode/sop/README.md

 Still, you have to bear in mind that these use-cases are geared for achieving higher data quality.
 Comparing the solution with other ACID transactions data providers, you will find that what SOP provides will match or, most likely, surpass whatever is available in the market.
 Because the solution provides a sustained throughput as there is no bottleneck and the entire data processing/mgmt solution is as parallelized as possible.
 The OOA algorithm for orchestration for example, provides decentralized & sustained throughput performance.
 But of course, even SOP can't be compared if you will use or compare it to an ```eventual consistency```(no ACID transaction) with comparable paired caching(e.g. - Redis) DB storage solution.
 At the cost or in exchange of not having ACID, so, it depends on your needs.

-## As a large or very large DB engine - 2nd & 3rd SOP use-case
+## As a large or very large Search &/or DB engine - 2nd, 3rd & 4th SOP use-case
-For these two use-cases, there is not much competition for what SOP has to offer here, considering SOP is addressing being able to provide better data quality on top of supporting these use-cases.
+For these three use-cases, there is not much competition for what SOP has to offer here, considering SOP is addressing being able to provide better data quality on top of supporting these use-cases.

 Please feel free to file a request/discussion entry if you have a special domain-use in mind, as perhaps we can further optimize.
 Today, SOP piggy backs on the global cache(Redis) re-seeding the local cache of each transaction.
 It has a lot of advantages including solving data synchronization requirements among different instances running in the cluster without requiring to communicate & "orchestrate" with one another thus, maintaining a fully parallelized execution model with sustained throughput for each instance.

-However, there are rough edges that can be further refined(V3+ timeline), examples are:
-  * Adding limits so the local cache will not over-allocate memory, e.g. - adoption of MRU algorithm
-  * Fine tune caching "story" between transaction and Btree stores part of preventing over-allocating memory

-Today, your code can prevent getting exposed to these edge cases by ensuring the transaction is not accessing huge contents of Btree stores to prevent out of memory conditions.
-Which is the best practice in general for transactions.

 # SOP in Redis, Cassandra & File System
 M-Way Trie data structures & algorithms based Objects persistence, using Cassandra for Registry, File System as backend storage of Blobs(see in_red_cfs package) & Redis for caching, orchestration & node/data merging.
 Sporting ACID transactions and two phase commit for seamless 3rd party database integration.
 SOP uses a new, unique algorithm(see OOA) for orchestration where it uses Redis I/O for attaining locks.
 NOT the ```Redis Lock API```, but just simple Redis "fetch and set" operations.
 That is it.
 Ultra high speed algorithm brought by in-memory database for locking, and thus, not constrained by any client/server communication limits.